Quickstart

 eventPublisher.publishEvent(

-OrderCreatedEvent(order.id, order.customerId, order.amount)
+OrderCreatedEvent(order.id, order.customerId, order.region, order.amount)

 )